naumazeredo/vim-kogy-colorscheme/README.md

 Kogyblack colorscheme
 ---------------------

-This colorscheme is a minor modification of molokai.
+This colorscheme is a minor modification of Molokai for terminal.

 Since I'm colorblind, I had to change some light colors that I couldn't see properly.